I was really pleased when my butcher shared this red wine marinated

 A red wine marinade adds beautiful tenderness to meat and when you are making kebabs or lamb steaks it really ensures that the final texture of the meat is soft and not chewy.
-For this grilled lamb recipe I recommend a couple of hours for the marinade to work its magic.
+For this grilled lamb recipe I recommend a an hour for the marinade to work its magic.

-There's no need to marinade for more than two hours and there are actually very good reasons for not marinading any longer than this.
+There's certainly no need to marinate for more than two hours and there are actually very good reasons for not marinating any longer than this.
 My article on the science of marinades covers this point (and more) in detail.

 The best cut of lamb to use for this grilled lamb recipe is leg because it's lean with little connective tissue making it ideal for the grill.
 A cut that is becoming more popular is top round, this is a large muscle from the leg that has the full flavor of some of the tougher cuts but is still tender enough to be grilled.
 Ask your butcher.

 This grilled lamb recipe works well for lamb steaks or diced lamb for kebabs as both have plenty of surface area on which the red wine marinade can work.
 To ensure that the maximum amount of meat is exposed to the red wine marinade use a flat non-metallic dish.